 When extreme trends are considered, a large level of variation is evident in climate model projections.
-The uncertainty is higher in prediction the extreme trends due to the stochastic nature of these events.
-The annual daily maximum temperature is expected to increase in the future (Figure 17 and Figure A27-Figure A30).
+The uncertainty is higher in predicting extreme trends due to the stochastic nature of these events.
+The annual daily maximum temperature is expected to increase in the future (Figure 16 and Figure A27 to Figure A30).
 The climate model ensemble does, however, show a clear trend of increasing extreme temperatures under both SSP scenarios and time horizons, suggesting an increase in the likelihood of heatwaves and wildfires in all the boxes.

-These processes are certain to affect seasonal water storage and seasonal patterns of discharge, particularly in the high elevation sections of river basins where snow and glacier contribution is dominant.
-The consecutive dry days (CDD) will increase in future for all the boxes across all the time horizons and scenarios (Figure 18 and Figure A31-Figure A34).
-The mean CDD for SSP 5 scenario is higher compared to the SSP 2 scenarios.
-This increase may have implications on the drought in the future.
+These processes are certain to affect seasonal water storage and seasonal patterns of discharge, particularly in the high-elevation sections of river basins where snow and glacier contribution is dominant.
+The consecutive dry days (CDD) will increase in the future for all the boxes across all the time horizons and scenarios (Figure 17 and Figure A31 to Figure A34).
+The mean CDD for SSP5-8.5 scenario is higher compared to the SSP2-4.5 scenarios.
+This increase may have implications for drought in the future.

 Figure 16.
-Boxplots indicating the spread in climate model predictions of maximum daily temperature per year (TXx) for the historical (1995-2014) and future time horizons under the two SSP scenarios for the box FerAnd.
+Boxplots indicating the spread in climate model predictions of maximum daily temperature per year (TXx) for the historical (1995-2014) and future time horizons under the two SSP scenarios for the box FerAndNam.

 Figure 17.
-Boxplots indicating the spread in climate model predictions of average consecutive dry days per year (CDD) for the historical (1995-2014) and future time horizons under the two SSP scenarios for the box FerAnd.
+Boxplots indicating the spread in climate model predictions of average consecutive dry days per year (CDD) for the historical (1995-2014) and future time horizons under the two SSP scenarios for the box FerAndNam.